8870 Maintenance Supervisor

 Education/Experience: A high school diploma or the equivalent plus one of the following is required: 1) six years of military experience in an electrical or mechanical field, 2) completion of a technical training program in a maintenance trade worth a minimum of fifteen hours of college credit and at least six years of progressively responsible experience in one or more of the following trades: electrical, commercial HVAC, plumbing, or other recognized commercial building trade or, 3) completion of a recognized apprenticeship program in an electrical, mechanical, plumbing, or other commercial building trade and at least six years of progressively responsible experience in one or more of the following trades: electrical, commercial HVAC, plumbing, or other recognized commercial building trade.
 At least one year of experience in supervision is required.

 Skills: Must be highly skilled in one or more of the following: heating, ventilation and air conditioning (HVAC), refrigeration, plumbing, electrical, or other recognized commercial building trade or military-related skilled trade occupation.
 The ability to properly use test equipment and hand and power tools is required.
 The ability to diagnose and troubleshoot complex mechanical equipment malfunctions and system failures is required.
 A general knowledge of building codes is required.
 Supervisory skills, particularly the ability to instruct others, are required.
 Demonstrated ability to manage and motivate a team of technical tradespersons is required.
 Management and administrative skills, particularly the ability to analyze, organize, plan, and delegate, are required.
 Demonstrated ability to interpret blueprints and schematics is required.
 Exceptional customer service and interpersonal skills, as well as verbal and written communication skills, are required.
-The ability to develop knowledge of, respect for, and skills to engage with those of other cultures or backgrounds is required.
 Familiarity with building management systems is preferred.

 Effort: The nature of the job requires traveling to buildings throughout campus to evaluate issues and work on all floors.
 The ability to plan and schedule work and supervise employees is required.
 Subordinate employees work indoors and out-of-doors, occasionally in environments that are dusty, noisy, or which could have work hazards.
 This position must be accessible and available in the event of an emergency or when needed to meet University needs.
 Some positions in this job classification (job title) are designated as essential employees who must report to work as scheduled when University offices are closed due to severe weather; the supervisor will communicate whether the particular position is considered essential and under what situations.